-The majority of people nowadays are constantly searching for the next great way to enjoy their vaping experience.
+The majority of people nowadays are constantly searching for a way to improve their vaping experience.
 Whether that is with wax, herb or oils, they want something innovative, that provides great flavor, and provides a satisfactory experience overall.
 The Saber Vape Pen for wax does exactly that.

 Before we get into the specifics of the Saber Vape Pen, we should check out the main features and what is included within the packaging: